 Personality disorders are diverse types of deviations from a normal personality.
 Usually, some of their features are so pronounced that they can negatively affect the quality of life of both the person and his or her loved ones.

 It is difficult to determine with certainty which types of personality disorders are most common in the population.
-However, it seems to be primarily obsessive-compulsivec, paranoid or emotionally unstable personality disorders.
+However, it seems to be primarily obsessive-compulsive, paranoid or emotionally unstable personality disorders.
 They are all very different from each other, depending on what personality traits dominate the individual.
 Obsessive-compulsive personality disorder is characterized by perfectionism, need for control, and cognitive rigidity.
 The paranoid personality is distrustful, to the point of being hostile.
 The individual often analyzes the hidden meanings of what someone has said, and perceives them as a personal attack.
 In contrast, an emotionally unstable personality is very involved in relationships.
 These relationships often manifest themselves in conflict, relationships are very intense, but do not last very long.
 A borderline type of emotionally unstable personality disorder is also known.
 Bordeline Personality Disorder is experienced in relationships as both a fear of closeness and an anxiety of abandonment.
 Similarly unique are other types of personality disorders, such as schizoid, dissocial, histrionic, avoidant, or dependent personality disorders.

 Personality disorders are most often revealed in relationships.
 It is there that people suffering from some type of personality disorder usually experience the greatest losses.
 Their relationships are problematic and unsatisfactory, some feel threatened by them, others are dependent on them and in some cases, it is a combination of both.
 Already emphasized personality traits will intensify in difficult life situations.
 The ability to cope with a crisis is often times more difficult for a person with a personality disorder.